AnthonySteele/anthonysteele.github.io/TestPyramid.md

 If you have to touch the tests a lot when doing refactoring, then you probably aren't doing it well.

+## A Unit test tests a class

+This is not always true.
+A unit test tests one "thing", be it a class, a function or a subsystem composed of one or more closely related classes.
+Much like the "Responsibility" in SRP, there is no precise definition of the thing: it's an design guideline not a scientific measure.
+It is useful, even though we can't always remove ambiguity over where the boundary should be drawn.

+Consider this: If I want to refactor to extract a class, should I hesitate because of the overhead of changing tests that will ensue?
+Shouldn't my tests still be useful and relevant without modification, after the class is extracted in the code under test?

 ## Abstraction

 Use of high-concept testing libraries is a thing that fails time and again.